 However, if you have more than a couple of months where you feel stressed before payday and you’re losing sleep, it’s time to seek debt advice.

-More people than ever seek free debt advice in their local communities or online right now, as the coronavirus pandemic of 2020 puts a lasting impact on everyone’s finances.
-Furlough, redundancies, and reduced working hours all mean many of us are scrimping like never before.
+More people than ever seek free debt advice in their local communities or online right now, as the cost of living crisis puts a lasting impact on everyone’s finances.
+Soaring prices, energy costs and inflation all mean many of us are scrimping like never before.

 There’s no shame in debt.
 Approaching a debt advice charity or group means you’ll be working with trained advisors who see the impact of debt on a daily basis.
 They understand debt isn’t usually because you’ve gone on mad spending sprees – just that life costs more than you’ve earned.

-In fact, most people don’t have any savings buffer to rely upon when times are tough like this, either.
+Lots of people don’t have any savings buffer to rely upon when times are tough.
 One in ten British adults has no savings at all, while a third have less than £600.
-We’re supposed to save around 6 months’ worth of expenses to cover all eventualities – but in reality, it’s not possible for many.
+We’re supposed to save around 6 months’ worth of expenses to cover all eventualities – but in reality, it’s just not possible for many.